 Most of the disruptors identified have commercialized products and are now in either early or growth stages.
 Several prominent players such as Peloton, Echelon Fitness, and Volava cater to multiple product segments identified within the industry.

-Peloton offers connected bikes and treadmills.
+Peloton offers connected bikes, treadmills, and fitness mirrors.
 The company went public in September 2019, raising USD 1.2 billion at its IPO at a valuation of around USD 8 billion.
-Peloton offers two models of bikes; “Peloton Bike” (priced at USD 1,745) and “Bike+” (USD 2,495).
+Peloton offers two models of bikes; “Peloton Bike” (priced at USD 1,495 onwards) and “Bike+” (USD 2,495 onwards).
 Bike+ is equipped with a larger touchscreen and a high-fidelity sound system.
-Peloton’s running treadmill offerings include “Tread+” (USD 4,295) and a more compact version called “Tread” (launched in early 2021 at USD 2,845).
+Peloton’s running treadmill offerings include “Tread+” (USD 4,295) and a more compact version called “Tread” (USD 2,845).
 It also offers a connected strength training product named “Peloton Guide” (USD 495), a camera with machine learning capabilities that can be connected to a home TV for a connected fitness experience.
+In addition to equipment, Peloton offers an armband (USD 90) that can be paired with other Peloton equipment to monitor heart rate (released in February 2022).
 Peloton ventured overseas, launching its products in the UK and Canada in 2018, Germany in 2019, and Australia (only the bike models) in July 2021.
 As of December 2020, Peloton operated close to 100 retail stores in the US and around 40 more globally.

 The at-home workout space has not seen partnerships between traditional players and new entrants so far.
 One reason could be the expertise traditional players have and the relatively low technology barriers against matching similar innovations.
 This has led to most traditional players choosing to develop their own products in-house.